 My earlier question still remained: was the journey worth it?
 The answer to that question will require delving into and collecting more records, and will require another delightful quest in genealogical research.

-Do you want to come to know your ancestral Journey Taker?
-The genealogists at Legacy Tree can help you with their vast experience in working in immigration records, passenger lists, naturalization papers and foreign records of origin.
+Do you want to come to know your ancestral journey taker?
+Legacy Tree Genealogists’ team of experts can help you with our vast experience in working in immigration records, passenger lists, naturalization papers and foreign records of origin.
 Give us a try!
 Contact us to learn more, and feel free to share your experiences in the comments!